udevbe/greenfield/README.md

 - `yarn install`
 - `yarn generate`
 - `yarn build:native`
-- `cp dist/encoding/app-endpoint-encoding.node src/encoding/app-endpoint-encoding.node`
+- `cp dist/encoding/proxy-encoding-addon.node src/encoding/proxy-encoding-addon.node`

 and finally
-- `yarn demo`
+- `yarn start`

 You should now see something that says `Compositor proxy started.
 Listening on port 8081`.
 You can also adjust some things in `src/config.yaml`.